 * Gender and Art

-She has also published essays on central European visual culture in the journals Art History, Austrian History Yearbook, and elsewhere, on topics such as Schiele's painting, avant-garde Viennese fashion and Jewish identity, the art historian Alois Riegl's theoretical relationship to modern art, and Germany's imperialist imagination as manifested in Expressionist postcards.
+In addition, Smith has published essays on central European visual culture in the journals Art History, Austrian History Yearbook, and elsewhere, on topics such as Schiele's painting, avant-garde Viennese fashion and Jewish identity, the art historian Alois Riegl's theoretical relationship to modern art, and Germany's imperialist imagination as manifested in Expressionist postcards.